Make an environmental impact at your conservation internship

 Please note that we cannot provide specific medical advice.
 Consult your primary care provider or visit a travel clinic for further information before traveling.
 Please be forthcoming about any health issues before you join the project.
 Failure to do so may have serious consequences for you, the staff, and other participants, including your removal from the program.

-It is also recommended that you take a credit card with you to ensure you can receive immediate treatment in the event of a medical emergency (and that you can seek reimbursement from your insurance afterwards).
+It is also recommended that you take a credit card with you to ensure you can receive immediate treatment in the event of a medical emergency (and that you can seek reimbursement from your insurance afterward).

 While it is safe on base, always be aware and use common sense while in town or away from camp.
 We recommend you not carry large sums of money or valuables at these times.

-Field staff advise that you enter the country using a 90 day tourist visa.
+Field staff advise that you enter the country using a 90-day tourist visa.
 Requirements are dependent on your citizenship — for most nationalities, this does not need to be arranged in advance.
 Check with the immigration authorities of the countries you intend to visit.
 Also, please ensure that you comply with your airline’s rules regarding visa and entry requirements for Costa Rica.

 For 6 month interns and any volunteers staying longer than 90 days, you will need to do a border run to renew your tourist visa.
 This will be at your own expense — however, we will assist you in this process.
 Most interns and volunteers use this as an opportunity to see more of Central America.
 Please note that you might be asked to provide proof of departure within 90 days of arrival.
 In order to comply with this requirement, you may wish to purchase a flex-ticket which you can change once in-country.